 All faculty members are required to undergo evaluation for merit as per 10.4.a of the C.B.A.: "All faculty members will be reviewed for merit."
 If you do not wish to be awarded a merit increase, please include a note to that effect with your completed annual review materials.
-THE DEPARTMENT HAS VOTED THAT INCOMPLETE FILES WILL NOT BE CONSIDERED FOR MERIT PURPOSES.
-Newly hired faculty are required to be reviewed for merit but are not eligible for a merit increase until their second year.
+Faculty whose annual merit review materials are incomplete are ineligible for merit that year.